Geometry, System definition

 Homogeneous electric field and multipole charges

 A homogeneous electric field and multipole charges can be requested at the AMS level.
-Currently this option is supported by the engines ADF, BAND, DFTB, and MOPAC.
+Currently this option is supported by the engines ADF, BAND, DFTB, MOPAC, and ReaxFF.

 Homogeneous electric field: